 Technologies developed for space, and the data that is beamed back to Earth from satellites in orbit can have profound effects and benefits for products and services destined for other sectors.
 From agriculture to tourism, financial services to healthcare, space data and technologies can play their part in enabling innovation in the non-space sectors and SPRINT university partners have decades of experience in supporting these cross-sectoral initiatives.

+You can apply for up to £100k to help enable your collaborative project.
 SPRINT funds the university’s costs in delivering the collaborative project whilst your company funds your own costs.
-For any collaborative project to be funded by SPRINT Innovation Vouchers the company is expected to contribute at least 40% of the total combined costs of delivering the project whilst SPRINT funds up to 60% of the project costs.
+For any collaborative project to be funded by a SPRINT Innovation Voucher the company is expected to contribute at least 40% of the total combined costs of delivering the project whilst SPRINT funds up to 60% of the project costs.

 To find out more about SPRINT, visit their website.

 SPRINT also run a series of events related to space and technology funding: for a complete list, click here.
-Upcoming events include Satuccino, a monthly networking event held in Harwell for individuals or organisations who use satellite technology or data (next event 4th September after a summer break), and the Food Security and Resilience Copernicus Hackathon (19th September), in whichteams will work collaboratively using Copernicus data “coding experience” practically to develop solutions to address global and local needs applicable to us all based on specific food security challenges.
+Upcoming events include Satuccino, a monthly networking event held in Harwell for individuals or organisations who use satellite technology or data (next event 4th September after a summer break), and the Space2Connect 2020, the only event of its kind to bring the Space Applications sector together under one roof to network and connect across the community.